RTXteam/RTX-KG2/README.md

     su - ubuntu

-Now follow the instructions for Option 1 above.
+Now follow the instructions for Build Option 1 above.

 ## The output KG